 We rely on single source suppliers for certain components and materials used in our products.
-We do not have long term contracts with our suppliers of these components and materials.
+Additionally, several of our instruments are assembled at the facilities of contract manufacturers in Singapore.
+We do not have long term contracts with our suppliers of these components and materials or our assembly service providers.
 The loss of the single source suppliers of any of the following components and/or materials would require significant time and effort to locate and qualify an alternative source of supply: